Hands-on, industry-relevant skills

 Students taking the BBA with Human Resource Management concentration complete:

-- 10 common first-year courses (required by students in all NAIT business programs)
+- 10 common Level 1 required courses (required by all BUS-diploma/BBA students)

 BBA degree with concentration